rabbitmq/rabbitmq-oauth2-tutorial/use-cases/multiresource.md

-# Use multiple OAuth2 servers
+# Use multiple OAuth 2.0 servers and/or audiences

 You are going to test the following OAuth flows:
 1. Access AMQP protocol